anupama14609/matplotlib-exercise/resources.md

 13: Dumbbell plot conveys the ‘before’ and ‘after’ positions of various items along with the rank ordering of the items.
 Its very useful if you want to visualize the effect of a particular project / initiative on different objects.

 14: Histogram shows the frequency distribution of a given variable.
 It representation a greater insight about the continuous variable and the categorical variable in tandem.

+15:Density curve with histogram brings together the collective information conveyed by the two plots so you can have them both in a single figure instead of two.

+16: Density plots are a commonly used tool visualise the distribution of a continuous variable.
+By grouping them by the ‘response’ variable, you can inspect the relationship between the X and the Y.